firebase/functions-samples/okta-auth/README.md

     okta-auth$ firebase use <YOUR_FIREBASE_PROJECT_ID>
     ```

+4. Optional: If you have configuration files from local testing, delete them:

+    ```
+    okta-auth$ rm public/okta-config.js ; rm functions/.env ; rm .runtimeconfig.json
+    ```

-4. Run `setup.js -d` from the Firebase project directory:
+5. Run `setup.js -d` from the Firebase project directory.
+The `-d` flag
+    configures the web app and backend for deployment.

     ```
     okta-auth$ node setup.js -d